Enter your e-mail address below to reset your password.

 Large amounts of the dates produced in Aswan expire before the lapse of the year and become inadequate for consumption in the sales season.
 This is because of the poor preservation methods and unhealthy storage conditions, given the seasonality of the product.

 Drying the dates is one method of preserving it, where the process starts by exposing the dates to the sunlight by spreading them on the sand, without taking any hygienic measures.
 The dates are then packed in sacks and stored in small compartments, where they are sterilized through dangerous and unhealthy methods, involving the use of Propane or Butane gas according to the statement of one of the NGOs working with the dates producers.
 Despite the drawbacks of this dangerous method, it is still inefficient in preserving the dates which get infected after a short time and go bad.

-The challenge is to find alternative way(s) to preserving and storing Aswan dates to extend its shelf-life beyond one year and thus make it available in the markets all year round increasing its competitive advantage.
+The challenge is to find alternative way(s), tools or systems to preserving and storing Aswan dates to extend its shelf-life beyond one year and thus make it available in the markets all year round increasing its competitive advantage.
 The solution should fulfill the following requirements:

 Using healthy and ecofriendly methods;

 Capitalizing on Aswan climate conditions;

 Including a training and awareness program for the farmers on the proposed solution;